Resonant production of millicharged scalars in $k^2>0$ electromagnetic wave background: Particle production in running wave with background Particle production in running wave with k2>0 background

-Notably, the same equation is obtained in quantum mechanics (QM) as the relativistic extension of the Schroedinger equation for the wave function of a charged scalar particle \cite{CRONSTROM1977137,BECKER1977601}; the difference is that the QM wave function should be normalized to unity; there is no such condition for the scalar field.
+where we take into account the gauge $\partial_{\mu}\mathcal{A}^{\mu}=0.$ Notably, the same equation is obtained in quantum mechanics (QM) as the relativistic extension of the Schrödinger equation for the wave function of a charged scalar particle \cite{CRONSTROM1977137,BECKER1977601}; the difference is that the QM wave function should be normalized to unity; there is no such condition for the scalar field.

 We are looking for the solution of eq.~(\ref{K-G}) using the following ansatz,